 - Combine errands into as few trips as possible.
 Save them for days when the weather and roads aren’t so bad.

 8. Skipping essential pre-driving precautions

-There are certain musts you should do before you drive which includes: defogging all of the windows and clearing away snow and ice from the roof of your car, windows, lights and side mirrors.
+There are certain musts you should do before you drive which include: defogging all of the windows and clearing away snow and ice from the roof of your car, trunk, hood windows, lights and side mirrors.
 This will also keep other drivers safe as left-over snow on the roof of your car can fly off while you’re driving and land on another car behind you, making it difficult for the other driver to see.

 Inspecting your tires often, especially when weather fluctuates is also a must-do before you drive.
 Air pressure decreases in cold weather and tires can become underinflated more often.
 An underinflated tire (overinflated, too) results in a loss of traction.

 9. Not shovelling driveways

 BCAA gets calls for cars that are stuck on slippery driveways a lot!
 Avoid this problem and ensure you’re able to get your car onto the street and get on with your day by shovelling your driveway each time it snows.
 This helps prevent ice from forming and building up.